artemxgod/11-go-projects/web-server/README.md

     - `/form` has information form.
     After filling gaps and clicking submit `/form/new` route will be opened and will display user information.
     Also it creates a cookie, so we can reach `private/hello`
     - `/private/hello` says hello to user.
-It requares user name.
+It requires user name.
     Can't reach the route before filling form in `/form`